scratch-ed/itch/packages/core/doc/feedback.md

 The format does not limit the amount of nesting, but of course very deeply nested groups may not be practical.

-## Visibility & collapsibility of groups
+## Collapsing groups

 There are currently 3 visibility modes.
 From the docs:

-- `show` means display this group.
+- `show` means display this group and expand it.
 - `summary` means display this group, collapse or hide the children by default, unless one of the tests in this group (or its subgroups) fails.
 - `hide` means do not show the group by default, unless one of the tests in